etherforce/FeTSy/fetsy/webclient/scripts/controllers.coffee.md

 ## Controller for the top row

-Append a controller for the row with the new button, the checkboxes and the search bar.
+Append a controller for the row with the 'New Ticket' button, the checkboxes and the search bar.

     .controller 'TopRowCtrl', [
         '$uibModal'